 Day 5: Exploring St. John

-Take an early Ferry to St John and take a tour of the main viewpoints in the island.
+Take an early Ferry to St John and take a tour of the best things to do in St John including the main viewpoints on the island.
 The tour takes about 2.5 hours and it takes you to the most beautiful viewpoints in the national park and beyond, as well to the Annaberg Sugar Plantation.
 The tour cost $25 per person.
 The tour took us to Maho Bay, Cinnabon Bay, Trunk Bay, Hawks Nest Bay, and Honeymoon Beach.

 After that you can go back to Hawks Nest beach, Maho Bay Beach, or Trunk Beach.
 If you want to fly your drone then I recommend going to the Westin Beach, as drones are not allowed within the national park.
 You can go hiking or relax at the beach.
 The most popular beach in St. John is Trunk beach but if you want the chance to swim around turtles we recommend going to Maho Bay.